Ilya33-s/Portfolio/README.md

 A minimalist product showcase website with a clean layout and semantic markup.
 This project demonstrates structured, responsive layout techniques and polished UI.

 **Technologies:**
-HTML5, CSS3 (Flexbox, Grid), BEM methodology
+HTML5, CSS3 (Flexbox, Grid), BEM methodology.

 **Desktop Preview:**

 ![Simple preview](Simple/Preview_Desktop.png)

+---

+### 🎨 Zero
+**Description:**
+A clean and lightweight landing page designed to present products in a modern and elegant layout.
+Built with accessibility and maintainability in mind, this project showcases semantic structure and responsive styling.

+**Technologies:**
+HTML5, CSS3 (Flexbox, Grid), BEM methodology.

+**Desktop Preview:**

+()

 ---